Do you have discomfort or pain while typing? Find the perfect keyboard for you!

 The Sooner the Better

-If at the moment you do not feel the need to put effort into researching and purchasing an ergonomic keyboard because you feel comfortable typing on your standard keyboard, now is the perfect time to invest in an ergonomic keyboard.
-The use of a standard keyboard will begin to wear on your body and it’s only a matter of time before you will start to feel the effects.
+If at the moment you do not feel the need to put effort into researching and purchasing an ergonomic keyboard because you feel comfortable typing on your standard keyboard, then now is the perfect time to invest in an ergonomic keyboard.
+You may not notice in the beginning the use of a standard keyboard wearing on your body; it’s only a matter of time before you will start to feel the effects.
 By switching to an ergonomic keyboard immediately, you will preserve your health as it is now and your body will thank you later.

 How do I know which keyboard is right for me?